rharbird/microbit-challenges/docs/source/introduction/environment.rst

 ****************************

 Before you start coding, you will need a source code editor to be able to write, load and run programs on your micro:bit.
+\There are four main options:

+    - in-browser micro:bit editor_
-There are four main options: in-browser micro:bit editor_, beginner friendly Mu editor, a MicroPython application if you're on a ChromeBook or just your regular Python editor to write Python files with a suite of command line commands (advanced).
+    - beginner friendly Mu editor
+    - MicroPython application if you're on a ChromeBook
+    - your regular Python editor to write Python files with a suite of command line commands (advanced).

 For the purposes of this tutorial we will be using the Mu editor, but feel free to use whatever suits you better.
 To download Mu, got to Mu website.